TFERP/.github/profile/README.md

 Unclassified, i.e., Open data can be placed outside of this folder.

-Scripts that do not contain data are not considered data.
+Scripts in and of themselves are not considered data.
+Ensure that you do not embed any classified information in your scripts.

 Graphs, tables, and R Markdown files that are generated with the intent of scientific publication will eventually be classified as Open and hence can be treated as such.